 We're trusted CEO and C-Suite advisors.

 The C-Suite is a highly challenging place.
 Leading an enterprise is challenging.
 The problems that arise are challenging.
 Your stakeholders and colleagues can be challenging.
 You likely challenge yourself to excel.
 At Workplace Psychology, we specialize in helping CEOs and other C-Suite executives meet the challenges of enterprise leadership.
 We do this by providing an "interactive brainstorming forum" - a conversational process that can be challenging itself!
 But it's also a deeply supportive process, because we understand the sorts of challenges leaders face in all their complexity and uncertainty.
 We offer an array of C-Suite Advisement services, including CEO Coaching Advice, Business Partnership Coaching, and Leader Team Development.
-Joel Mausner PhD (our Founding Principal) has consulted to the C-Suite and CEOs for nearly 15 years.
+Joel Mausner PhD (our Founding Principal) has consulted to the C-Suite and CEOs for 15 years.

 It can be lonely at the top.